Michael Douglas as Nick Curran, homicide detective with a troubled past

 What’d He Wear?

 Basic Instinct marked the fourth collaboration between Michael Douglas and costume designer Ellen Mirojnick, who had designed Douglas’ costumes previously in Fatal Attraction, Wall Street, and Black Rain.
-For Basic Instinct, Douglas was dressed in sharp suits from Cerruti 1881, an upscale brand from the Paris fashion house founded by Italian designer Nino Cerruti in the late ’60s.
+(Though there’s been an ongoing theory that Douglas’ suits were from Cerruti 1881, Mirojnick confirmed during a 2022 appearance on the From Tailors With Love podcast that none of the Cerruti tailoring actually worked out to be used on screen.)

 Douglas’ character, Nick Curran, is certainly the type of hotshot who would wear designer suits despite the implications that it may be above the pay grade of his detective salary.
 Most of Nick’s suits and sport jackets are various shades of brown, including the fully cut taupe suit that he wears for his first appearance on screen.
 The lightweight high-twist worsted wool suiting is taupe with a subtle blue-gray and brown stripe effect and a silky finish.